DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week8.md

 We will also create a Lambda function named CruddurAvatarUpload to decode the URL and the request.
 In addition, we need to implement authorization with another Lambda function named CruddurApiGatewayLambdaAuthorizer, which is important to control the data that is allowed to be transmitted from our gitpod workspace using the APIs.

 - create a API Gateway endpoint with Http API in AWS console (To create a this we need a lambda function.
 So we create one lambda function)
-  `create Lambda Function Name `cruddurAvalatUpload` Runtime ruby 2.7 and create a role for the lambda`
+   `cruddurAvalatUpload` Runtime ruby 2.7 and create a role for the lambda
 ![image](./assets/Week8_28_createlambda.PNG)

 ![lambda](./assets/Week8_28_createdlambdafunc.PNG)